How are IVY leagues different from the others

 The Ivy League is a group of extremely selective colleges in the US.
 IVYs refer to super selective schools.

 Traditionally, the IVY league refers to 8 colleges, namely: Harvard, Yale, Princeton, Brown, Columbia, Cornell, Dartmouth, and Pennsylvania.
-HYPSM as an acronym is used to refer to Harvard, Yale, Princeton, MIT.
+HYPSM as an acronym is used to refer to Harvard, Yale, Princeton, Stanford and MIT.
 Another acronym has started coming into prominence with the popularity of some of the other selective schools: SMCCB.
 That’s Stanford, MIT, Caltech, Cornell, Berkely.
 These all acronyms serve to point to the most selective schools that you can aspire for.

 These are extremely selective in their admission process.
 The top schools have the prestige and resources to be more selective.
 It could be roughly estimated that selective schools are those within the Top 75 schools in the USNews ranking.
 International rankings rankings from 1-50 are amongst the most sought after schools and colleges.
 (Other lists) The top few are super selective as discussed.
 And that is why they are so sought after.
 The number of applications that they receive are mind boggling.